elno300/StudioClay/README.md

 # StudioClay
- My first website, it is made in html, css and a little bit of native JavaScript.
-The website is for a fictive ceramic studio.
+This is my first website, crafted using HTML, CSS, and a touch of native JavaScript.
+It's designed for a fictional ceramic studio.